Work / Portfolio

 Eurovision Euroclub Perth

 Together with Kate Hansen, I helped organize a nightclub event in Australia in 2014 playing songs from the Eurovision Song Contest.
 Australia hadn't yet joined the contest at the time, but we still convinced 120 local fans to buy tickets.
-I helped design a myster teaser campaign, ran Facebook ad campaigns, remastered the song mix using Deckadance & helped Kate setup and manage the Eventbrite account.
+I helped design a mystery teaser campaign, ran Facebook ad campaigns, remastered the song mix using Deckadance & helped Kate setup and manage the Eventbrite account.
 Despite it being our first event, we made a small profit which was put towards funding later events.

 Freeware / Fun Projects